NathanEid/GCP-Project/README.md

 ![ManageClusterFromVM](https://user-images.githubusercontent.com/40915944/214640074-346ef823-5022-4428-b333-b5b9c3fbbcad.png)

-5. Tack the Load Balancer IP from the cluster and hit in you browser to run the APP.
+5. Take the Load Balancer IP from the cluster and hit in you browser to run the APP.

 ![image](https://user-images.githubusercontent.com/40915944/214640521-2b8076c2-a4d0-4be4-b1dd-4fff7930c513.png)